dogger/dogger.io/static/blog/dogger-terms.md

 The dogger.io user shall upon first request indemnify dogger.io and hold dogger.io harmless against all claims from third parties, against dogger.io as a result of a violation committed by the dogger.io user against legal regulations, third party rights(in particular personal rights, copyright and/or trademark rights), or as regards contractual duties, representations or guarantees(warranties), including the costs of a legal defense (lawyer’s fees and court costs at the applicable statutory rate).
 In the event of claims arising from any such behavior, the dogger.io user is obligated to immediately and completely cooperate and clarify the situation, as well as to make all required entries accessible to dogger.io in a suitable manner.

 ## Contracts and Cancellations
-A free dogger.io app can be deleted by the user at any time using the settings and/or the menu on the respective dogger.io website.
-A dogger.io account can be deleted by the dogger.io user via the dashboard settings.
+A free dogger.io app can be deleted by the user at any time by utilizing the Command Line Interface (CLI) or by contacting us.
+A dogger.io account can be deleted by the dogger.io user by contacting us.

 Unless stipulated otherwise in the respective service description, the contract for the chargeable packages shall be extended by the same originally agreed period if the contract is not terminated one month prior to the end of the respective term.